 There is an inherent pleasure in play and we call that “fun”.
+Imagine you are in a situation of winning a large jackpot prize in a nj casino without expecting to win much.
+Wasn’t that a great experience?
 There is a liberty afforded to us that allows our spirits to be fully expressive without fear of judgement because there is no expectation.
 As creatives we need fun to recharge us from those times when we do not have that liberty.
 It is an entirely different process to do something you love like paint for example when you have clear parameters on what you create, in those instance we call this work.

 Fun, describes these things that give us pleasure be it simple, like eating a donut, or complex like the gratification of completing a puzzle.
+Also when we say fun, playing online casinos such as 666 casino, is fun! so fun that you don’t want to stop when you started playing.
 But we also have the option of gamifying things that we ordinarily see as work.
 Some examples of this are games like Battleship, which is a child’s version of commanding a Naval fleet, but the game was so successful at communicating strategy that for a period it became part of the military training at the Naval Academy.

 When we couple fun with work we can achieve great results in the way of learning and productivity.
 We will look at why this is the case this month as well as other reasons fun is beneficial in work life.

 Living dynamic lives means we should also look to the social, romantic, and personal implications of fun as well.
 While we are at it should we not look at how protest, and rebellion are exorcised in fun ways, though the results may only be fun for half the group involved.